taraqfarhan/ggl/README.md

 # How to use this script on your own machine

-I will recommend you to use `Google Chrome` on your machine as your default browser to get the most out of this tool.
-If Google Chrome is installed on your machine, `ggl` will use Google Chrome for browsing, otherwise `ggl` will use your Default Browser.
+I will recommend you to use `Google Chrome` (Chromium or Brave) on your machine as your default browser to get the most out of this tool.
+If Google Chrome (Chromium, Brave) is installed on your machine, `ggl` will use Google Chrome (Chromium, Brave) for browsing, otherwise `ggl` will use your Default Browser.

 Anyway, to use this script just clone this repo using